-- Full return to sport within SRPSD no inter divisional play - Competitions between participating SRPSD schools only - No participation in or hosting of tournaments is allowed - Officials for competitions should be prioritized to SRSPD employees first, if supply cannot be met, officials may be utilized from outside SRPSD - Masks are required for coaches, officials and participants only when limited contact cannot be ensured - Joint Sponsorship not allowed
+- Full return to sport within SRPSD no inter divisional play - Competitions between participating SRPSD schools only - No participation in or hosting of tournaments is allowed - Officials for competitions should be prioritized to SRSPD employees first, if supply cannot be met, officials may be utilized from outside SRPSD - Masks are not required for participants, coaches and officials during activities (unless otherwise indicated by Provincial and School masking orders).
+Masks can be required when appropriate and physical distancing cannot be maintained, this decision is at the discretion of the coach or school administrator. - Spectators allowed according the guidelines in accordance to general operations listed on page 43 of the SRPSD COVID Response Plan